Fairplay, Colorado: Burro Days

 The Burro Days festival is held on the last weekend of July.
 The event celebrates the town's mining heritage.
-The main feature of the festival is a 29-mile (46.7 km) burro race over rough terrain and approximately 3,000-ft (914 m) elevation gain from downtown Fairplay to the 13,000-ft (3962 m) summit of Mosquito Pass.
+The main feature of the festival is a 29-mile (46.7 km) burro race over rough terrain and approximately 3,000-ft (914 m) elevation gain from downtown Fairplay to the 13,185-ft (4019 m) summit of Mosquito Pass.
 Teams consist of one person and one burro.
 The race takes about five hours to complete; first prize is $1,000.
 Previously, the first prize included an ounce of gold.
-There are several other burro races in Colorado, the most notable takes place in Leadville.
+There are several other burro races in Colorado; the most notable takes place in Leadville.

 The Fairplay event is the World Championship of Burro Racing, an ultra-marathon and the longest burro race in the state.
 For many years (in the 1960s and early 1970s) the Burro race took place from Leadville to Fairplay, or vice versa, crossing over Mosquito Pass.
 This followed the route that Father John Lewis Dyer of the Methodist Episcopal Church used for circuit riding and for carrying mail.
 With time, the rivalry between the two cities ended this cooperative endeavor.

 Infrastructure

 Transportation

-Fairplay is part of Colorado's Bustang network.
+Fairplay is part of Colorado's Bustang intercity bus network.
 It is on the Gunnison-Denver Outrider line.